rmuif/web/README.md

 There are lots of features included in this template by default, some of the most prominent are:

-- Bootstrapped with Create React App; the same tooling works out of the box for that instant web development gratification
+- Bootstrapped with Create React App
-- Initial UI scaffolding incorporates Google’s Material Design through the Material-UI framework
+- Initial UI scaffolding incorporates Google’s [Material Design](https://material.io) through the Material-UI framework
 - Built on top of a Firebase back-end with most of their products for the web included, e.g. Authentication and Cloud Firestore
-- Robust routing with React Router including protected routes and error handling
+- Robust routing with [React Router](https://reacttraining.com/react-router/web) including protected routes and error handling
 - Extensive and well-tested mobile support with full-screen dialogs and swipeable tabs
-- Quality assurance through the cross-platform application monitoring tool Sentry
+- Quality assurance through the cross-platform application monitoring tool [Sentry](https://sentry.io)

 This is just a small taste of what RMUIF has to offer, you should check out the demo if you want to experience it yourself before using it for your project.